OCar88/Ocar88/README.md

 ## 👨🏽‍💻 About Me
 - I'm currently working on acquiring my CompTIA Security+ certification.<br>
-- Long term goal is to acquire as many tech certifications as i can and master the cybersecurity field.<br>
+- My long term goal is to acquire as many tech certifications as i can and master the cybersecurity field.<br>
 - Fun Fact?
-My first desktop was at 12 years old &  i have trained daily eversince to grow my knowledge in many computer related professions.<br>
+I have 10 years of customer service & managerial background in retail which taught me how to communicate effectively.<br>

 <br>